rashevskyv/dbi/README_ENG.md

 ### Browse SD Card / Browse USB0 Drive

 Select this option if you want to install games, updates and DLC from files that exist on your SD card or external USB drive.
 Press **A** to open the folder and **B** to go back.
-After opening the folder containing your installation files use the **X** button can select single or multiple files for installation.
+After opening the folder containing your installation files use the **X** button to select single or multiple files for installation.
 The **Y** button inverts your selections and the color of the name of the selected files will change from white to light blue.

 Press the **A** button to confirm.
 A window with installation options will appear: